Regenerative Organic Dry Bean Production in the Northeast

 UC 1005 specialty

-Data collection and analysis: Yield, pest damage, disease, and growth habit will be recorded for each plot.
-A mixed model ANOVA will be used to determine significant effect of treatments on recorded traits (except for growth habit).
-Plots will be direct harvested with a plot combine and harvest loss will be calculated to assess appropriateness of direct harvest method with two market classes.
+Data collection and analysis: Yield, lodging, pest damage and disease (if present), and growth habit were recorded for each plot.
+A mixed model ANOVA was used to determine significant effect of treatments on recorded traits (except for growth habit).
+Plots were direct harvested with a plot combine.

 Farmer input: Some farmers and processors have already adopted some of these alternative market classes, in particular pinto, navy and small red, and cite high demand that is not currently being met by production.
-One farmer-processor noted that regional variety trials for these market classes would be useful to their operation (M. Callan personal communication).
+One farmer-processor noted that regional variety trials for these market classes would be useful to their operation.
 Recent advances in breeding for direct harvestable types makes these market classes well-suited to the Northeast, and these trials can reduce risk to farmers and encourage adoption of a profitable new crop or market class.

 Research results and discussion: